 Skip to main content

 The Smith Summer Science and Engineering Program (SSEP) is designed for exceptional high school students with strong interests in science and engineering.
-Engage in hands-on research with Smith faculty in life and physical sciences and in engineering.
+Engage in lab-based courses with Smith faculty in life and physical sciences and in engineering.
 Established in 1990, the program annually serves more than 100 students.
 Since its inception, nearly 1,800 students have participated, representing 46 states and 53 countries.
 After the program, participants return to high school better prepared to tackle tough science courses and understand what to expect in college.

 Program at a Glance